hschilling/OpenMDAO-Framework/docs/design-doc/case_recording.rst

         If recording required, register names in recorders

 ``Workflow._record_case``

-        Record case in all recorders
+        Collect values for all the inputs and outputs for this case.

         Parameters -> inputs

         Objectives, Responses, Constraints, other outputs -> outputs list

-        Each of the recorders has its record method called
+        Tell all the registered recorders to record this case by calling their ``record`` method.

 ``Assembly.configure_recording``
         Called at start of top-level run to configure case recording

-        Start up recorders
+        Starts up the recorders, if they need any initialization

-        Loop through containers that are either Assemblies or Drivers
+        Loop through all of the Containers in this Assembly that are either Assemblies or Drivers

         For drivers, just call configure_recording on the workflow.
 This returns inputs and outputs to record

         For assemblies, recursively call Assembly.configure_recording.
 So this just goes down the iteration hierarching and set what gets recorded and return inputs and constants

 ``Assembly.restore``

-        Restore a given case into a Assembly
+        Restore a given case into a Assembly.
+Used, for example to restart a simulation